 - Untaggable record files

 Supplemental forms are considered a part of the complete property record for the asset, and as such should be kept up to date and readily accessible.

 Untaggable records are created and maintained for items that are physically incapable of holding a barcode property tag (i.e. due to size, shape, environment, etc.).
 They are also used for equipment that is inaccessible, inside another piece of equipment or in cases where the equipment would be damaged if a barcode tag were affixed.

 A SFA record is created for an untaggable asset, and the tag is affixed to a printed copy of the SFA record.
-The printed records must be routinely reviewed and updated, and kept on file by the DPA for review by the PMO or Internal Audit & Institutional Compliance (IAIC) department upon request.
+The printed records must be routinely reviewed and updated, and kept on file by the DPA for review by the PMO or other internal compliance department within the University.